umeyuu/Smantic-Segmentation-and-Gaussian-Process-Regression/README.md

 ## Proposed Gaussian Regression

 We propose to introduce a penalty term in the covariance matrix of a Gaussian process when there is uncertainty in the input.
-Let u_x be the uncertainty of the input x.
+Let $u_x$ be the uncertainty of the input $x$.
 The formulation is as follows.

 $$f \cong N\left(k^{*T}K^{-1}Y, k_{**}-k_{*}^{T}K^{-1}k_{*}\right)$$